 At the first check-in, select the optional label by clicking the child's name to go to a details screen.
 Check-Ins will remember the selection the next time they check in to that same event/location, so the additional label will print.

-If a household adult or trusted person loses the security label, we recommend putting a protocol in place to ensure the safety of the child needing to be checked out, as well as the volunteers helping the person check out the child.
+Put a protocol in place for when a household adult or trusted person loses their security label.
+This will ensure the safety of the child needing to be checked out, as well as the volunteers helping the person check out the child.